RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_parser.md

-Implementing the File Parser
+# Implementing the File Parser
-===

-In this chapter you will learn how to process a native file and make its content available for processing in Var:ProductName.
+This section explains how to process a native file and make its content available in Var:ProductName.

-Add the File Parser Class
+## Add the file parser class
---

-Once a given file has been found to be valid, the file parser component is meant to process its content, so that it becomes available for interactive translation in the editor of Var:ProductName, or for batch processing, e.g. automatic pre-translation, file analysis, word count, etc.
+After the file sniffer identifies a valid file, the file parser processes its content.
+That content then becomes available for interactive translation in the editor of Var:ProductName and for batch operations such as pre-translation, file analysis, and word counting.

-Files usually contain translatable text as well as strings that need to be protected against editing, such as tags in HTML.
-The application logic of your parser needs to determine what should be exposed as translatable text and which elements need to be protected against editing.
-Depending on the complexity of the given format a thorough format analysis might be required.
+Files usually contain translatable text and strings that must remain protected, such as HTML tags.
+Your parser must decide which content to expose for translation and which content to protect.
+Complex formats can require a more detailed format analysis.

-Remember what the simple text format that our file type plug-in needs to process looks like (see below):
+The following example shows the simple text format that the sample file type plug-in processes:

 # [Text](#tab/tabid-1)
 ```